Karnak

 Actions on private tags

-This profile element applies an action on a private tag or a group of private tags defined by the user.
-This action won’t be applied in case the tag is not private.
+This profile element applies an action to private tags or groups of private tags defined by the user.
+This action is only applied if the tag is private (where the group number is odd).

 - name: "Keep private tags starting with 0009"